 North of La Candelaria and south of Chapinero, the Centro Internacional is the banking district of Bogota, with office buildings and a few residential ones.
 It’s close to the National Museum of Colombia and Plaza de Toros.
 It’s very well connected to the rest of the city as the TransMilenio bus has several stops in the area.

-It’s an overall safe area, but make sure to know your whereabouts at night.
+It’s an overall safe area and where to stay in Bogota for business travelers, but make sure to know your whereabouts at night.

 Best places to stay in Centro Internacional